strick/wp-for-everyone/README.md

   - docker_push "command"
   - azurem_app_service.asp "linux_fx_version"
 - Update backend.tf with your storage account information
-- terraform init  (you may need to delete the backend.tf if you don't have a storage location)
+- terraform init
 - terraform apply -var="client_id=000000000000000000" -var="client_secret=000000000000000000" -var="subscription_id=000000000000000000" -var="tenant_id=000000000000000000"
   - use the information you got in the service account creation step here

-That's it.
--
+That's it, you'll then have a site named app_name.azurewebsites.net that can auto generate wordpress sites!

+## Terraform located in /scripts
+## Wordpress for Everyone located in /src